The way you promote your conference can be the difference between a successful, well-attended event and a conference filled with empty seats.

 For academics, one of the best places to find information about conferences is the dominant conference announcement sites.
 There are many of these sites out there.
 Here is a list of the ones we like best.

 Once you know the date, time, format, and location of your event and your website is launched, post it on these sites to let others know that it’s happening.
 Some of the sites are paid and some are free, and some provide opportunities for you to boost your listing and have it located front and center on their homepage.

 Build a list of media and industry news outlets that your prospective audience subscribes to, write a press release about your event, and submit it to the organizational contact responsible for public outreach.
 You can also submit your press release through outlets like Business Wire, AccessWire, Cision, or any other press release distribution center in your country.
 These services have comprehensive and up-to-date lists of media contacts and will distribute the release on your behalf, but be prepared for a hefty price tag as these services are quite expensive.

 Try to avoid making the press release a basic announcement of your event.
 Your media contacts get multiple press releases each week, so find a hook that sets your event apart from the rest.
 For example, perhaps a recent study was released with an alarming statistic about the impact of beef production on climate change.
 You could use that as a great introduction that highlights how your event applies to an important issue that impacts the global population, and then go on to describe your event and the various ways that the topic will be explored.

 Monitor the results of your press release.
 When it’s picked up by media outlets, promote their coverage on your website and social media.
 Sharing news about your event is great, but showcasing that objective, highly-regarded media outlets are sharing it is even better!

 One of the best ways to let others know about your event is to create interesting, engaging, sharable content that directs people to your website where they can learn more about your event.

-Create content that takes a variety of formats, including:
+Your content marketing strategy can include a variety of different content formats, including: